awsdocs/aws-freertos-docs/doc_source/userguide/core-http-s3-upload-demo.md

       1. Grant permission to your AWS account to access FreeRTOS and AWS IoT by adding this policy:
          + AmazonS3FullAccess

-1. Create a bucket in Amazon S3 by following the steps in [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+1. Create a bucket in Amazon S3 by following the steps in [How do I create an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Upload a file to Amazon S3 by following the steps in [How do I upload files and folders to an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)\.